jweslee/jweslee/README.md

 - 👋 Hi, I’m @jweslee
-- 👀 I’m interested in ...
+- 👀 I’m interested in securing my account
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on j.weslee11@gmail.com
-- 📫 How to reach me ...
+- 📫 How to reach me gmail

 <!---
 jweslee/jweslee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.